First time visiting the

 Sweet Scoops is a very special ice cream shop on the Sonoma Plaza.
 Be sure to pop in to grab a scoop with a local twist.
 They hand make over 200 flavors that rotate on their menu daily.
 Many local ingredients are used in flavors like wine (of course), tea, wine country chocolates, and local fruits.

 8. Grab a picnic lunch and head out to the vineyards

-Frenchies, right off the Sonoma Plaza, offers box lunches, salads and wine to go.
-The adorable shop has everything you would need to for the perfect picnic along with local recommendations on a perfect spot to enjoy your lunch.
+Sonoma Market, right off the Sonoma Plaza, offers box lunches, salads, and wine to go.
+The great market shop has everything you would need for the perfect picnic along with local recommendations on a perfect spot to enjoy your lunch.
 You can also enjoy a picnic and a bottle of wine in the Sonoma Plaza.

 11. Cocktail Time at Girl & the Fig Cafe or the Swiss Hotel

-Try the Fig Kiss at the Girl & the Fig Cafe or stop into the Swiss Hotel for the bar’s signature drink, the Glariffee, a frosty variation on the Irish-coffee theme.
+Try the Fig Kiss at the Girl & the Fig Cafe or stop into the Swiss Hotel for the bar’s signature drink, the Glariffee, a frosty variation on the Irish coffee theme.
 Only one person knows the recipe, which is kept locked in a safe deposit box.
-For more local Sonoma tidbits, chat it up the friendly bartending crew.
+For more local Sonoma tidbits, chat it up with the friendly bartending crew.

 12. Stop in for a handmade truffle at Wine Country Chocolates